Welcome to my website!

 The mind has a fixed timeline.
 Only one element object can be activated at a given time in this timeline.
-This is how we prevent too much information from being processed and allow the robot's brain to focus on the things that it senses from the 5 senses
+This is how we prevent too much information from being processed and allow the robot's brain to focus on the things that it senses from its 5 senses

 The robotís pathways (also called the robotĎs experiences) store 5 sense data, activated thoughts, hidden data, and pattern objects.
 Muscle movements and pain/pleasure is a part of the touch sense and included in the pathways.
 In addition to the 5 senses, the pathways are also storing linear activated thoughts and other vital data, such as hidden visual data and patterns.
 Refer to my books for further details.

 English sentences stored in pathways can reference other pathways.

 The diagram below shows a pathway to reference other individual pathways.
 In this case, pathway20 is a pathway that does 2 simultaneous tasks (R1 and R2).

 The sentence: "cook hamburger and play a racing video game simultaneously" manage 2 tasks simultaneously by switching between tasks until both tasks are completed.